 All employers.
-Begin withholding income tax from the pay of any employee who claimed exemption from withholding in 2002, but did not give you a new Form W-4 to continue the exemption this year.
+Begin withholding income tax from the pay of any employee who claimed exemption from withholding in 2007, but did not give you a new Form W-4 (or Formulario W-4(SP), its Spanish version) to continue the exemption this year.

 Payers of gambling winnings.
-File Form 1096, Annual Summary and Transmittal of U.S. Information Returns, along with Copy A of all the Forms W-2G you issued for 2002.
+File Form 1096, Annual Summary and Transmittal of U.S. Information Returns, along with Copy A of all the Forms W-2G you issued for 2007.

-If you file Forms W-2G electronically (not by magnetic media), your due date for filing them with the IRS will be extended to March

-31. The due date for giving the recipient these forms still will be January 31.
+If you file Forms W-2G electronically (not by magnetic media), your due date for filing them with the IRS will be extended to March 31.
+The due date for giving the recipient these forms remains January 31.

 All employers.
-File Form W-3, Transmittal of Wage and Tax Statements, along with Copy A of all the Forms W-2 you issued for 2002.
+File Form W-3, Transmittal of Wage and Tax Statements, along with Copy A of all the Forms W-2 you issued for 2007.

-If you file Forms W-2 electronically (not by magnetic media), your due date for filing them with the SSA will be extended to March 31.
-The due date for giving the recipient these forms still will be January 31.
+If you file Forms W-2 electronically, your due date for filing them with the SSA will be extended to March 31.
+The due date for giving the recipient these forms remains January 31.